-Memory Hole at Address (None)
+Memory Hole at 15M - 16M (Disabled)

-This features reserves either 14MB-16MB or 15MB-16MB memory address space to ISA expansion cards that specifically require this setting.
-Memory from 14MB and up or 15MB and up will be unavailable to the system because expansion cards can only access memory up to 16MB.
+Enabling this feature reserves 15MB to 16MB memory address space to ISA expansion cards that specifically require this setting.
+This makes the memory from 15MB and up unavailable to the system.
+Expansion cards can only access memory up to 16MB.
+The default is Disabled.